deepset-ai/haystack/proposals/text/4172-shaper-in-prompt-template.md

     ```

 ## Prompt engineering with Haystack Pipelines
-Additionally we want to support changing the prompt via param of `Pipeline.run`.
-This is useful for example if you want to finetune your prompt and iterate quickly on it without having to change the pipeline.
-The `prompt` param is a string in PromptTemplate syntax which will be delegated to the `PromptTemplate` and then used by `PromptNode`.
-This is similar to how `Pipeline.run` works with `query` param.
+Additionally we want to support changing the prompt via a param of `Pipeline.run`.
+This is useful for example if you want to fine-tune your prompt and iterate quickly on it without having to change the pipeline.
+The `prompt` param is a string in `Pipeline.run` which will be delegated to the `PromptNode` and then used by `PromptTemplate`.
+This is similar to how `Pipeline.run` works with the `query` param.
 Note that the `prompt` param does not affect `output_shapers`.

 ## Misc
 Note, that `Shapers` are still usable in Pipelines as before.